dylhunn/dragontoothmg/readme.md

 	go run bench/runbench.go

 Current benchmark results are around 60 million NPS (nodes per second) on a modern Intel i5.
-This is about 35-40% of the perormance of the Stockfish move generator.
+This is about 35-40% of the performance of the Stockfish move generator.
 (Not bad for a garbage-collected language!)
 Improvements are continually underway, and results will vary on your machine.

 ![Sample Benchmark Results](/benchmarks.png?raw=true "Sample Benchmark Results")